 Nimai Capital Limited is an emerging asset management firm led by a highly experienced team of erudite and astute professionals with an extensive network of global relationships of high-level professionals and board-level partners.
 Nimai Capital Limited is domiciled in the Cayman Islands with a subsidiary office in Dubai, United Arab Emirates.
 We seek to continue to create positive economic impact and long-term value for our investors, our investees and the communities in which we work.

-Nimai Emerging Financial Services Fund is a subsidiary of Nimai Capital Limited and dedicated a Private Equity fund focused on the banking and financial services space in Emerging / Frontier markets.
+Nimai Capital Limited is the fund advisor of Nimai Africa Financial Services Fund, a private equity fund focused on the banking and financial services in the African market.
 We strive to create value for humanity by positively impacting on the lives of millions of the world’s poorest households in addition to delivering attractive financial returns to our partners and investors.
-We are a unique fund in the region both in terms of our focus and in terms of our approach to supporting the markets we serve..
-Nimai addresses a growing but under-served financial services market by providing appropriate funding and knowledge instruments to help our investees to leverage on technology and replicate successful experiences in other countries in order to more efficiently fill market gaps in spite of rapidly changing demographics, macroeconomic uncertainty as well as regulatory and policy constraints which often inhibit the effective penetration and delivery of financial services in emerging/frontier markets.
+We are a unique fund in the region both in terms of our focus and in terms of our approach to supporting the markets we serve.
+Nimai addresses a growing but under-served financial services market by providing appropriate funding and knowledge instruments to help our investees to leverage on technology and replicate successful experiences in other countries in order to more efficiently fill market gaps in spite of rapidly changing demographics, macroeconomic uncertainty as well as regulatory and policy constraints which often inhibit the effective penetration and delivery of financial services in African markets.